 A perennial challenge that has been common across the globe has been team collaboration and communication.
 There is definitely a huge difference between informally sharing information by walking to a co-worker’s desk and having to set up a formal meeting for the same thing.
-But there are some simple practices that you can implement to make it much easier for your team.

 While most meetings are redundant, we can’t completely do away with them either.
 Especially in a remote setting.
 This is where your judgement comes in.
 Differentiate which topics must be discussed with a meeting and which can be handled with a short chat.

 Another tip is to have a clear agenda prepared before you join the meeting.
 Ensure that your team also understands the agenda.
 This way, there is less time spent beating around the bush and you can get to the point without waiting for everyone to catch up.

 Keep in mind that every meeting MUST have a new takeaway, as without one, your meeting was a waste of time.

 Try AI-powered topic Threads to stay organized | Sign up now!

 The biggest advantage with remote offices is that talent can be hired from anywhere in the world.
 We are no longer constrained to a geographical boundary.
 Unfortunately, when your co-workers are spread across too many time zones, it can become hard to collaborate and find a common time to work.